BestTimesToVisit.com Logo

 When is the absolute best time to visit Granada, and what should I pack for it?

-How do I get tickets for the Alhambra, and what's the secret to seeing it without feeling rushed?
+How do I get tickets for the Alhambra, and are there any tricks to seeing it without feeling rushed?

 What's the deal with tapas in Granada?
-Is it really free with a drink?
+Do I really get them for free with drinks?

-Besides the Alhambra, what's a must-see that most tourists miss?
+Beyond the Alhambra, what's a must-see spot that most tourists miss?

 Ready to Plan Your Trip?